Mountain Gorillas are so rare, why?

 Reproduction of Mountain Gorillas

 Females have their first offspring at about age 10.
 Gestation lasts 8.5 months.
-About 1 in 3 babies born do not survive beyond age three.
+About 1 in 3 babies born do not survive beyond the age of three.
 Gorillas may live into their early 40s.
-Each female has only 4 offspring that survive to adulthood.
+Each female has only 4 off springs that survive to adulthood.
 This is because females have babies every 4-5 years.
-Silverbacks are dominant for 10 or more years.
+Silver-backs are dominant for 10 or more years.
 They sire 5, 10 or more offspring.
-Subordinate silverbacks in multi male groups do sometimes sire offspring.
+Subordinate silver-backs in multi male groups sometimes sire offspring.

 Diet among Mountain Gorillas